DEX26: Diagnostic Excellence 2026 Meeting

 Book a room at the Hotel Commonwealth online or by phone at 617-933-5000 (reference the UCSF room block).
 Please note that the hotel is a safe and scenic 20-minute walk or a 7-minute drive from the meeting venue.
 The deadline to reserve a room in this hotel block is September 10.

-We are thrilled to welcome one of healthcare's most influential voices to DEX26.
+We are thrilled to welcome such influential and impactful voices to DEX26.

 Robert Wachter, MD—best-selling author, professor and chair of the UCSF Department of Medicine, and widely regarded as the "father of hospital medicine"—will join us for an intimate fireside chat on Monday, October 5.
 The format of this session means you'll get Dr. Wachter's candid perspective up close, followed by ample time for live questions!